COOL-LAMPS. VII. Quantifying Strong-lens Scaling Relations with 177 Cluster-scale Strong Gravitational Lenses in DECaLS: Methodology

 \subsection{Source Redshift}

 In strong lensing, the source redshift is typically constrained either with spectroscopic follow-up (e.g., \citealt{2020ApJS..247...12S}) or by inferring a photometric redshift (e.g., \citealt{2018ApJ...859..159C}).
-However, obtaining these redshifts for all identified source galaxies in a given system requires prolonged additional inquiry in tension with the appeal of an efficient mass estimator. \cite{2020ApJ...902...44R} have shown that substituting a single known source-galaxy redshift with a distribution of source-galaxy redshifts introduces a statistically insignificant uncertainty into the final distribution of mass measurements when compared to the magnitude of other systematic uncertainties.
+However, obtaining these redshifts for all identified source galaxies in a given system requires prolonged additional inquiry in tension with the appeal of an efficient mass estimator. \cite{2020ApJ...902...44R} showed that substituting a single known source-galaxy redshift with a distribution of source-galaxy redshifts introduces a statistically insignificant uncertainty into the final distribution of mass measurements when compared to the magnitude of other systematic uncertainties.
 This distribution of lensed source redshifts is measurable (e.g., \citealt{2011ApJ...727L..26B, 2011ApJS..193....8B, 2022AJ....164..148T}), and we simply adopt a well-described Gaussian with $\mu=2$ and $\sigma=0.2$ from \cite{2011ApJ...727L..26B} in keeping with the methodology of \cite{2020ApJ...902...44R} as the distribution of source redshifts across the entire sample in this work.
+We need not consider the redshift distribution of sources other than giant arcs, since all of the source galaxies we analyze in this work are geometrically consistent with the giant arcs analyzed in \cite{2011ApJ...727L..26B}.
+While we note that a later paper by \cite{2012ApJ...744..156B} favors a slightly smaller error with the same mean, using this distribution would only marginally impact the uncertainties on the calculated total masses.
+We therefore use the distribution in \cite{2011ApJ...727L..26B} to maintain continuity with \cite{2020ApJ...902...44R}.